 We all know practical blockchain has huge potential but many are still arguing if the market is ready to massively adopt it.
 We see many signs for that coming and it seems that Gartner sees that too.

 “We are witnessing many developments in blockchain technology that will change the current pattern.
-By 2023, blockchain platforms will be scalable, interoperable, and will support smart contract portability and cross chain functionality.
+By 2023, blockchain platforms will be scalable, interoperable, and will support smart contract portability and cross-chain functionality.
 They will also support trusted private transactions with the data confidentiality required.
-All together, these technology advances will take us much closer to mainstream blockchain and the decentralized web, also known as Web 3.0,” said Ms. Litan in another Gartner article.
+Altogether, these technology advances will take us much closer to mainstream blockchain and the decentralized web, also known as Web 3.0,” said Ms. Litan in another Gartner article.

 The truth is, as with every new technology, people are still in the process of understanding it and finding its actual value.
 However, we see actual examples that are not widely spoken about, proving that the technology is approaching the breakthrough that many have been conjuring up for years.